JLab_logo_text_white1.jpg

 DOE ES&H Program Manager (PM)

-Any unusual or unplanned event that has or could adversely affect public health, the performance, reliability, or safety of a facility, or the environment, as described in ES&H Manual Chapter 5300 Appendix T1 Occurrence Reporting to Department of Energy (DOE) and Notification Procedures.
+Any unusual or unplanned event that has or could adversely affect public health; the performance, reliability, or safety of a facility; or the environment, as described in ES&H Manual Chapter 5300 Appendix T1 Occurrence Reporting to Department of Energy (DOE) and Notification Procedure.
 Reportable occurrences are classified by their potential for personal injury, environmental damage, and/or equipment loss.
 Additional information on the occurrence categorization process is available in DOE Manual 231.1-2.

-The absorbed dose multiplied by a radiation weighting factor which accounts for the relative biological damage of the specific type of radiation, measured in units of rem or millirem (mrem); 1 rem = 1000 mrem.
+The absorbed dose measured at a point multiplied by a Quality Factor that accounts for the relative biological damage of the specific type of radiation.

 Dose equivalent divided by the time period.